lcpilling/lukesRlib/README.md

 ### carrec()

-Stolen straight from Steve Miller's package https://github.com/svmiller/stevemisc
+From Steve Miller's package https://github.com/svmiller/stevemisc

-`carrec()` (phonetically: “car-wreck”) is a simple port of `car::recode()` that I put in this package because of various function clashes in the `{car}` package.
-For those who cut their teeth on Stata, this package offers Stata-like recoding features that are tough to find in the R programming language.
+`carrec()` (phonetically: "car-wreck") is a simple port of `car::recode()` to avoid clashes in the `{car}` package.
+This package offers STATA-like recoding features for R.

-For example, assume the following vector that is some variable of interest on a 1-10 scale.
-You want to code the variables that are 6 and above to be 1 and code the variables of 1-5 to be 0.
+For example, assume a variable of interest is on a 1-10 scale.
+You want to code values 6 and above to be 1, and code values of 1-5 to be 0.
 Here’s how you would do that.

 ``` r
 x <- seq(1, 10)